The Barcelona Card is a tourist pass for those looking to save money on holiday.

-Note: the Barcelona metro station pickup points (L9S) are the best option for late arriving flights – at either station simply look for the Barcelona Turisme information point to pick up your tourist card.
+Note: the Barcelona metro station pickup points (L9S) are the best option for late arriving flights – at either station simply look for the Barcelona Turisme information point to pick up your Barcelona Card.

-- Pick it up at the airport.
-You’re already there and I’ve heard of trouble finding other pick up spots.
+Pick it up at the airport.
+You’re already there and there’s value in the airport transit into town.

-Remember: to book tours with a 50% Barcelona Card discount you’ll need to send an email to [email protected] letting them know which day you’ll be touring.
+Remember: to book the walking tours with a 50% Barcelona Card discount you’ll need to send an email to [email protected] letting them know which day you’ll be touring.

 Barcelona Card FAQ

-How much money can I realistically save using my Barcelona Card?
+How much money can I save using my Barcelona Card?

 Can I skip lines with the Barcelona Card?

 To get your entrance discounts using this pass you’ll have to show up to ticket booths.